sun-umn/NCVX_Documentation/docs/index.rst

 =======================================

 .. warning::
    The software is under development.
+Use it at your own risk, and please send your feedback to Buyun Liang via liang664@umn.edu.

 Toward a user-friendly and scalable numerical package for nonsmooth, nonconvex, constrained optimization